 Who’s responsible for looking after your personal information

-The national Citizens Advice charity and your local Citizens Advice operate a system called Casebook to keep your personal information safe.
-This means they’re a ‘joint data controller’ for your personal information that’s stored on our Casebook system.
+The national Citizens Advice charity and we as your local office operate a system called Casebook to keep your personal information safe.
+This means they’re a ‘joint data controller’ for your personal information that’s stored in our Casebook system.